Shawon5030/History-Of-All-Programming-Language-/Python.md

 Arithmetic operations
 Python includes conventional symbols for arithmetic operators (+, -, *, /), the floor-division operator //, and the modulo operator %.
 (With the module operator, a remainder can be negative, e.g., 4 % -3 == -2.)
 Python also offers the ** symbol for exponentiation, e.g. 5**3 == 125 and 9**0.5 == 3.0; it also offers the matrix‑multiplication operator @ .[125]
 These operators work as in traditional mathematics; with the same precedence rules, the infix operators + and - can also be unary, to represent positive and negative numbers respectively.

+Division between integers produces floating-point results.
+The behavior of division has changed significantly over time:[126]